decentraland/adr/content/ADR-154-multiplayer-ootb.md

 Discuss the potential alternatives and their impact.
 What alternatives are being considered, their benefits, their costs (team resources, money, time frames), and mitigations for any drawbacks.
 -->

 The proposed solution involves allowing content creators to easily mark an entity or a component as synced.
-Once that’s done, if any properties change in a marked component or entity, these changes are shared with all other players who are sharing an island.
+Once that's done, if any properties change in a marked component or entity, these changes are shared with all other players who are sharing an island.

 **The foundations are already built**